 Medicine for Myasthenia Gravis

 Myasthenia gravis (MG) is a chronic autoimmune disorder.
 MG causes certain muscles to become weak, especially after you use them.
-There is no cure for MG, but there are drugs to help treat its symptoms.
+There is no cure for MG.
+But there are drugs to help treat its symptoms and manage the underlying disease.

 Sometimes MG symptoms can be unpredictable.
 Each person’s case can be quite different from the next person’s.
 This means there is no single treatment or drug that will help everyone who has MG.1

-Your doctor’s goals when prescribing you medicines for MG will be to help control your symptoms and improve your quality of life.
+Your doctor’s goals when treating MG will be to help control your symptoms and improve your quality of life.
 They will also want to use the lowest drug doses possible to reach those goals.
 Some people with MG find that their symptoms disappear, or go into remission, for at least some time during treatment.

 Types of drugs used